juvilius/sauzeror/configurations.md

   - different amounts of principal components –\> change indices of `princo`

+  - different cutoffs; now always 5 Å - 14 Å as it's proven to be more performant

   - z-scaling of LRs before/after –\> `scale2` (from R, different to
     `scipy.stats.scale`)